timprepscius/mailiverse/README.md

 To install from and build mailiverse from the origin, the origin must:

+1. Have ssh keys
+ssh-keygen -t rsa -b 4096

-1. Have git installed
+2. Have git installed
 sudo apt-get install git --yes

-2. Have unzip installed
+3. Have unzip installed
 sudo apt-get install unzip --yes

-3. Have ant installed
-sudo apt-get install ant --yes

 4. Clone the mailiverse:
 git clone https://github.com/timprepscius/mailiverse.git